ezralazuardy/adcs-runtime/README.md

 A simple virtual runtime for Automated Autonomous Drone Communication System.

-This repository contains python script to simulate the several ADCS components runtime such as Drone processes and the Commander Server process.
+This repository contains python script to simulate the several ADCS components runtime such as Drone processes and Commander Server process.

 ADCS Backend repository is accesible at https://adcs.ezralazuardy.com.